Kitty1789/The-Purge-Gamemode/README.md

 # The Purge Gamemode

-**Copyright (c) 2017 [WTC - GhostCommunity](https://wtcghostcommunity.com), All rights reserved.**
+**Copyright (c) 2017 Lisa, All rights reserved.**

-*If we should get notified you're using our code, we'll complain a DMCA Takedown request and contact our lawyer.*
+*If I should get notified you're using my code, I'll complain a DMCA Takedown request and contact my lawyer.*

 *Based on The Flood 2.0, cus apparently there're kids out there -cough-EM Members-cough- that are stupid*